CahootsMalone/interstate-76-stuff/cheat-codes-and-easter-eggs.md

   * This works because vehicle configuration files in the `ADDON` directory take precedence over those contained the `I76.ZFS` file (see below).
 * Most game assets are stored in the `I76.ZFS` file within the Interstate '76 directory.
 Its contents can be extracted and decompressed using a program called UNZFS; see [these notes](unzfs-info.md).
   * All the VCF files for vehicles that appear in story levels and scenarios are in the ZFS file.
 Placing a VCF with the same name in the `ADDON` folder will override the one in the ZFS file.

-## TODO

-* Update to cover Nitro Pack, particularly the "hotair" and "thetruthishere" Rattler variant names that allow use of the hot air balloon and UFO, respectively.
-* I recall being able to drive the tractor (which appears as a civilian vehicle in a few levels) using a Rattler variant named "Farmer John" or something similar, but I've tried this (with and without spaces and backwards) and it doesn't work.
-I also recall being able to "drive" an armadillo, but I have no recollection of the associated variant name ("ollidamra" doesn't work).
-Although it's been a while, I'm fairly sure these were supported by the game itself and didn't require hex editing.